fiskl-accounting/help-docs/docs/Core-Features/Accounting/chart-of-accounts.md

 - Unpaid bills
 - Sales taxes owed

-Liabilities appear on your balance sheet and are classified as either current (to be paid within a year) or non-current (long-term obligations).
+Liabilities appear on your Balance Sheet and are classified as either current (to be paid within a year) or non-current (long-term obligations).

 ### Equity